 In this section, I share information for certain ingredients that are either frequently asked about or that have suggested serving sizes to remain low FODMAP.
 We each have unique tolerance levels and nutritional needs.
 Please listen to your body (and if possible, work with a FODMAP-trained dietitian) to determine what is best for you.
 For more low FODMAP serving size info, please refer to the Monash FODMAP app and FODMAP Friendly website or app.

-Red bell pepper is a FODMAP free food.
-Peppers and chili peppers contain capsaicin which can be a non-FODMAP trigger for some people.
+is a FODMAP-free food.
+2022 Update: Monash University retested red bell pepper and found it to contain FODMAPs.
+A low FODMAP serving of red bell pepper is now considered to be ⅓ cup or 43 grams.
+Larger servings contain moderate to high amounts of excess fructose.
+Peppers and chili peppers also contain capsaicin which can be a non-FODMAP trigger for some people.
 Avoid if you suspect spicy food is an issue.

-Green bell pepper is low FODMAP in ½ cup or 52-gram servings.
-Larger servings contain higher amounts of sorbitol.
+Green bell pepper is low FODMAP in ½ cup or 75-gram servings.
+Larger servings contain higher amounts of fructan.

 Spinach is low FODMAP in servings of 1 ½ cups or 75 grams.
 Larger servings contain higher amounts of fructans.